 How to Make Mashed Potatoes in the Instant Pot?

-To being making any mashed potatoes, begin by peeling and slicing or dicing the potatoes.
+To begin making any mashed potatoes, start by peeling and slicing or dicing the potatoes.
 The goal is to get the potatoes as uniform in size as you can.
 Then cover the potatoes with water until you are ready to cook them.